DS3ttx/DS3ttx/README.md

 - 👀 I’m interested in games, hacking, security information and sports.

-- 🌱 I’m currently learning english, javascript, python and more.
+- 🌱 I’m currently learning computer science in Federal University of Minas Gerais.

 - 📫 How to reach me - sxvennone@gmail.com